nlpcloud/nlpcloud-php/README.md

 This is a PHP client for the NLP Cloud API: https://docs.nlpcloud.io

-NLP Cloud serves high performance pre-trained models for NER, sentiment-analysis, classification, summarization, question answering, and POS tagging, ready for production, served through a REST API.
+NLP Cloud serves high performance pre-trained or custom models for NER, sentiment-analysis, classification, summarization, text generation, question answering, machine translation, language detection, tokenization, POS tagging, and dependency parsing.
+It is ready for production, served through a REST API.

 Pre-trained models are the spaCy models and some transformers-based models from Hugging Face.
 You can also deploy your own transformers-based models, or spaCy models.